 Storage & Compute Environments Comparison for Duke University

-The following matrix provides a comparison of storage and analytic options available to the Duke University community and beyond.* The report was generated by John Little in Duke University Libraries Data and GIS Services to advise researchers searching for "Cloud-based" data platforms supporting research at Duke.
+The following matrix provides a comparison of storage and analytic options available to the Duke University community and beyond.* The report was generated by John Little in Duke University Libraries Data and Visualization Services to advise researchers searching for "Cloud-based" data platforms supporting research at Duke.

 The table presents two main compute/storage categories:

 services available via Duke University entities (e.g., Duke University Libraries, Duke OIT, College of Arts & Sciences)

 services provided by third-party providers (e.g., IBM, Amazon, Google)